heedmane/schroepy/README.md

 - Download (or clone) to your machine.

-- Rename the Makefile, for instance in Mac OS X using gcc4.2 you need rename 'Makefile_mac' to Makefile, for Linux use 'Makefile_linux'
+- Rename the Makefile, for instance in Mac OS X using gcc4.2 you need to rename 'Makefile_mac' to Makefile, for Linux use 'Makefile_linux'

 - Inside src/ start IPython with the option --pylab="inline" (We recommend to run the script in the IPython qtconsole)